Privacy-Preserving Clustering of Unstructured Big Data for Cloud-Based Enterprise Search Solutions: Performance Evaluation

-Analysis of the plain-text-based schemes reveal that, Wordnet clusters offer the highest coherency value.
-In fact, it is difficult for an encrypted clustering scheme (\eg S-\name) to outperform the unencrypted ones, because they do not have access to the semantics of the tokens~\cite{millerwordnet} in building clusters.
-However, we observe that the coherency offered by S-\name~competes with the one offered by the $k$-means scheme.
-In particular, S-\name~provides a higher coherency value than $k$-means for \texttt{RFC} and \texttt{BBC} datasets.
+Analysis of the plain-text-based schemes reveal that, WordNet clusters offer the highest coherency value.
+This is expected, because it is difficult for an encrypted clustering scheme (\eg S-\name) to outperform the unencrypted ones, since they do not have access to the semantics of the tokens~\cite{millerwordnet} to build the clusters.
+However, we observe that the coherency offered by S-\name~competes with the one offered by the $K$-means scheme.
+In particular, S-\name~provides a higher coherency value than $K$-means for the \texttt{RFC} and \texttt{BBC} datasets.

-To evaluate the suitability of estimated number of clusters ($k$) by S-\name, we configure both $k$-means and Wordnet to use the estimated $k$ number of clusters for the studied datasets.
-According to the figure, for \texttt{RFC} and \texttt{BBC}, S-\name~suggested sets of $k$ clusters offer a higher coherency than $k$-means and a comparable one to Wordnet.
-In the case of \texttt{ACCC}, S-\name~even outperforms Wordnet in terms of coherency.
+To evaluate the suitability of estimated number of clusters ($K$) by S-\name, we configure both $K$-means and WordNet to use the estimated $K$ number of clusters for the studied datasets.
+According to the figure, for \texttt{RFC} and \texttt{BBC}, S-\name~suggested sets of $K$ clusters offer a higher coherency than $K$-means and a comparable one to WordNet.
+In the case of \texttt{ACCC}, S-\name~even outperforms WordNet in terms of coherency.